saffire/language-specification/source/language/overloading.rst

 .. warning::
 	It's quite possible to overload operators that makes no sense, like subtracting values through the + operator, and adding them with.
-Always make sure that whenver you overload operators, they make sense in the context you use them.
+Always make sure that whenever you overload operators, they make sense in the context you use them.